 Start your trip with a relaxed walk in Køge’s historic quarter.
-The colourful buildings and the country’s oldest half-timbered house (dating back to 1527) are a world away from the traffic-jammed streets that you’ve left behind.
+The colourful buildings and the country’s oldest half-timbered house – dating to 1527 – are a world away from the traffic-jammed streets you’ve left behind.

-Take a two-hour drive further south and visit Gavnø Castle.
-Aside from a great collection of paintings, the rococo castle has a magnificent garden filled with tulips ideal for a romantic walk and is home to the only castle brewery in Denmark.
-You may think that beer tasting isn’t what you’d call a ‘romantic activity’ but once you find yourself in the old rustic farming buildings from the 1800s that house the brewery, you’ll quickly change your mind.
+Take a one-hour drive south and visit Gavnø Castle.
+Aside from a great collection of paintings, the rococo castle has a magnificent garden filled with tulips, ideal for a romantic walk.
+It’s also home to the only castle brewery in Denmark.
+You may think that beer tasting isn’t a very romantic activity, but after entering the rustic 19th-century farm buildings that house the brewery, you’ll soon change your mind.

-In Stege, the largest town on the island of Møn you’ll find many little stores and cosy coffee shops.
-Grab a warm cup of coffee and soak up the peaceful atmosphere before continuing on your journey.
+In Stege, the largest town on Møn island, you’ll find many little stores and cosy cafes.
+Grab a coffee and soak up the quaint atmosphere before continuing on your journey.
 Liselund, an 18th-century palace surrounded by fairytale gardens, should be your next stop.
-The neoclassical palace may not be as impressive as other renowned buildings in Denmark but its beautiful gardens are a great spot for an idyllic picnic.
+The neoclassical palace may not be as impressive as other renowned buildings in Denmark, but its beautiful gardens are a great spot for an idyllic picnic.

-On your way back to the north of Zealand make sure to stop off at Præstø town for a last stroll around quiet cobblestone alleys and finish off your romantic trip at Stevs Klint, a UNESCO Heritage Site that shows the history of life on Earth.
+On your way back to the north of Zealand, stop at Præstø for a last stroll around quiet cobblestone alleys and finish off your romantic trip at Stevns Klint, a Unesco Heritage site that highlights the planet’s long geological history.